 How will the Booth MBA help you achieve your immediate and long-term post-MBA career goals?
 (250-word minimum)

 This is a fairly straightforward career goals essay.
 To address this question fully and in detail, candidates will want to identify the position that they hope to hold immediately after graduating from Booth, naming both a job title and 1-2 organizations for which they would most like to work.
 They will then want to discuss their longer-range 5-10 year plan, explaining not just what role they hope to occupy, but also commenting on the broader impact they hope to have in this position.
 It would then make sense to touch on the ways an MBA would facilitate progress toward these goals, and describe the factors that make Booth an especially good next step.
 To underscore this fit, name some curricular or programmatic offerings that are relevant to these objectives.
-Conducting thorough research on the program—whether by visiting the U. Chicago campus, attending an info session, or speaking with students and alumni—will help you achieve maximum impact with this brief response.
+Conducting thorough research on the program—whether by attending an info session, or speaking with students and alumni—will help you achieve maximum impact.

-Once you establish your values—based on your experiences, interests and passions—connect to what you will choose to do at Booth.
-Given the opening reference to a “choice-rich environment,” it’s likely the adcom is also looking for a sense of how you prioritize competing interests, and how you choose where to dedicate your time and energy.
-After all, there are hundreds of opportunities for involvement at Booth, but only so many hours in the day.
+Once you establish your values—based on your experiences, interests and passions—connect to what you will contribute to Booth.
 Ultimately, the adcom wants to see how you will fit with the community based on your attitudes and experiences.